Ravoxsg/The_failure_of_gradient_descent/README.md

 Data is generated randomly.
 There are 600 datapoints, each of dimension 13.
 Labels are in dimension 4.
 The (13,4) matrix (named A in the code) mapping datapoints to labels that we are trying to learn is also generated randomly, with a Gaussian distribution.

 ## How to do it
-The trick here to play on singular values is to write A in its singular value decomposition:
+The trick here to play on the condition number is to write A in its singular value decomposition:
 <img src="https://latex.codecogs.com/svg.latex?\Large&space;A=U.D.V^{T}">

 where D is diagonal with Gaussian values, U and V are orthogonal.
 Generating U and V can be done by taking the first matrix in the QR decomposition of 2 random matrices.